trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 Recurrent neural network doesn't understand characters or words.
 It understands numbers instead.
 Therefore, we need to convert recipes texts to numbers.

 In this experiment we're going to use a **character-level** language model based on multi-layer LSTM (Long Short-Term Memory) network (as opposed to **word-level** language model).
 It means that instead of creating unique indices for words we will create unique indices for characters.
-By doing that we let the network learn _"what letter should go after the letter "o""_ concept (as opposed to learning a _"what word should go after the word "orange""_ concept).
+By doing that we let the network predict the next character instead of the next word in a sequence.

 You may find more details about character-level RNNs explanation in the following article by Andrej Karpathy: [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)